-There’s a lot of talk about the “good and the bad” of life.
-If your more logical thinker, the “positives and the negatives” of life.
-Now, not many people seem to care about the grays of life, when most of us are living in it right now.
+There’s a lot of talk about the “good” and the “bad” of life.
+If your more logical thinker, the “positives” and the “negatives” of life.
+Now, not many people seem to care about the grays of life—when most of us are living it right now.

-In my post, the Image of Man, I explained how the gray areas are the most important part of our lives, not the “good”or the “bad,” it’s what gets us to those points.
-At the end of the day theres nothing out there I’ve read that really drills this analogy home how I’ve thought of it.
+In my post, the Image of Man, I explained how the gray areas are the most important part of our lives.
+Not the “good” or the “bad” but what gets us to those points?
+Theres nothing out there I’ve read that really drills this analogy home how I’ve thought of it.
 So here goes nothing…

 The zebra analogy is as ‘simple’ as this: